yeoedward/yeoedward.github.io/_posts/2016-04-02-deep-learning.md

 of abstract syntax trees in genetic programming.

 I am particularly interested in recurrent neural netorks.
-Long short-term memory networks (LSTMs) and the [Neural Turing Machine][NTM] are particularly interesting recurrent networks.
+Long short-term memory networks (LSTMs) and the [Neural Turing Machine][NTM] are two of them.
-They allow the network to reprogram itself, either by activating/deactivating different parts using gates (in the former), or by focusing its attention on different parts (in the latter).
+These two can "reprogram" themselves, either by activating/deactivating different parts using gates (in the former), or by focusing its attention on different parts (in the latter).